Faizaan-Nasir/GE.com/README.md

   - If its a main page then you may directly link by setting the attribute href to / followed by the name of the file without the .html extension
   - Anything within the docs folder can be linked by /docs/ followed by the full name of the file (including the extension).
 The same rule applies to images used within the websites (/assets/(the name of the image with the extension))
   - When referring to subject-wise html pages, set the href to /subjects/ followed by just the subject name all lower case (except SST).
 The subject names can also be referred from the html docs in subjects folder.

+## Setup for Testing

+Assuming you have [node.js](https://nodejs.org/en/) installed, follow the following steps.

+- Create a new file called .env in the main folder.
+- Paste this code in the .env file : `PORT = 3000`
+- Open the command line in the main working directory
+- First run the commmand `npm i`.
+This will install all the required dependencies for the app.
+- Run the command `node server.js`.
+This will spin up a server for your perusal.
+- Visit http://localhost:3000 to view the app.
+- Not the links for html docs in the main directory is the above link followed by /(name without the extension).
+For the files in subjects directory, its the above link followed by /subjects/(name without the extension).
+- Everytime you make a change to the html markup refresh the tab and you're good to go.

+## Few things to note

+- Please try not to edit anything in the server.js file or the .gitignore file.
+- Try following the same folder structure.

 If at all there are any discrepancies, then please contact @amazinglySK .